 Rather than provide you with a route, have your own explore of the rice paddy roads around Jatiluwih.
-There’s so many singletrack roads connecting all of the rice fields.
-These rice terraces are world famous, in fact, since 2012 this land has been protected by UNESCO.
+There are so many singletrack trails connecting all of the rice fields.
+These rice terraces are world-famous, in fact, since 2012 this land has been protected by UNESCO.
 It isn’t just the beauty of the landscape that makes the rice terraces culturally significant, but rather the water management system of canals and weirs, known as subak, which has been in operation for 1200 years.
 THIS video shows us having a play on our bikes one rainy afternoon.
 If you’re not keen to go adventuring, Bali Bike Park, Bali Mountain Biking and Infinity run tours here.

 Crater Rim Trail and Ocean View Enduro

-These two trails start at the same place at 1700m elevation, and wind their way down to sea level.
+These two trails start at the same place at 1700m elevation and wind their way down to sea level.
 The Crater Rim Trail follows the outer rim of Mt Batur to offer spectacular views both left and right.
 The Ocean View Enduro uses a higher ridgeline which you peel off to descend 1400m through all kinds of forests, villages and farms.
-These trails are best tackled with a guide on a 5-inch plus dual suspension mountain bike hired from Bali Bike Park.
+These trails are best tackled with a guide on a full-suspension mountain bike hired from Bali Bike Park.
 Infinity or Bali Trailblazers also run slightly different routes towards Mt Batur.
 HERE is my video of the Ocean View Enduro.

 Karangasem to Amed

-This is the best section of coastal road in Bali, in fact every other coastal road pales in comparison.
-It’s certainly not a flat section of road; you will be busting your gut to climb some of the sections of road.
+This is the best section of coastal road in Bali, in fact, every other coastal road pales in comparison.
+It’s certainly not a flat section of road; you will be busting your gut to climb some of it.
 But you will be rewarded with twisty roads, ocean views and lots of small villages.
-There’s lots of great accommodation closer to Amed.
-You’ll find a section of THIS video riding along the Amed coast.
+You’ll find great accommodation closer to Amed.
+THIS video is filmed partly along the Amed coast.